-- Gargle with salt or lemon water to treat sore throat.
+- Gargle with salt water to treat sore throat.
 Throat sprays or lozenges can also help.

 - Try steam inhalation for cough and sinuses.
 Place a towel over your head while leaning over a bowl or pot of hot (not boiling) water.
 Breathe deeply.
 You can add herbs or essential oils such as thyme, rosemary, eucalyptus, peppermint, or bay leaves.